All images are sourced from Wikimedia, unless otherwise indicated.

 The New World Had Old Cultures–There’s still debate about how humans came to the Americas.
 Did they cross a land bridge at the Bering Strait or sail down the West Coast of British Columbia?
 We’ll leave the anthropologists to their bits of charred wood and radiocarbon; the fact is that Paleolithic humans arrived in the Americas independently and developed their thriving cultures separately.
 The Olmecs, Mayans, Incas, and Aztecs had geographic challenges that the Mesopotamians didn’t have, though they did have a number of crops that allowed them to build population centers in similar ways.
 That’s why I have been deliberate in my research to seek out the first examples of invention X in Mesoamerica, along with Polynesia, India, and elsewhere outside the Fertile Crescent, Egypt, and Europe.
 The results make for intriguing comparisons.

-As I describe this approach, it seems a little crazy and frighteningly ambitious.
-Scout’s honor, I promise not to turn every post into a lengthy laundry list of every place where a bit of chipped stone turned into a spear.
-But I hope we can benefit by thinking about the inventiveness of humanity as a species, regardless of where they found themselves, rather than thinking of civilization as a dash to be first.
+Overall, doing these posts was a little crazy and frighteningly ambitious, but I was thrilled to be able to get it all in during April 2025.
+Meanwhile, I hope we can benefit by thinking about the inventiveness of humanity as a species, regardless of where they found themselves, rather than thinking of civilization as a dash to be first.

 Damn!
 I love smart women who write smart stuff!